aylab/sensitivity-analysis/README.md

   4. Running more processes requires more system memory, so it is possible that, even if the quantity specified by '--processes' is less than the number of system processors, system memory may create a bottleneck.
 Again, the program should not fail, but it will have less effective parallelization.
   5. If any of the files specified do not exist, an appropriate error message will be returned.
 In such a case, re-check the path names and consider using full paths.

-For information on the arguments that can be passed to the the simulation program (if using sogen-deterministic/deterministic) please see the README.md contained in that package or, if you have already complied that simulation program, navigate to the sogen-deterministic package directory and run
+For information on the arguments that can be passed to the the simulation program (if using sogen-deterministic/deterministic) please see 'sogen-deterministic/README.md' or, if you have already compiled that simulation program, navigate to the sogen-deterministic package directory and run

 	"./deterministic -h".